 Alternative A (Current Management): Alternative A continues existing programs and activities and serves as the baseline against which to compare the other alternatives.
 Under current management, we manage open water and emergent marsh impoundments, early successional habitat including grasslands, shrublands, and forest habitat including a conifer plantation.
 Under alternative A, we would continue to conduct furbearer management, monitor waterfowl during spring and fall migration, conduct landbird surveys, and manage for invasive species in the same manner as at present.
 We would maintain existing opportunities for visitors to engage in wildlife observation and photography, and environmental education and interpretation, as well as maintain existing hunting and fishing opportunities on the refuge.
 We would maintain existing infrastructure and buildings, and maintain current staffing levels.

 Alternative B (the Service-preferred alternative): This alternative focuses on enhancing the conservation of wildlife through habitat management, as well as providing additional visitor opportunities on the refuge.
-Alternative B incorporates existing management activities and/or provides new initiatives or actions aimed at improving efficiency and progress towards refuge goals and objectives.
+Alternative B incorporates existing management Start Printed Page 64376activities and/or provides new initiatives or actions aimed at improving efficiency and progress towards refuge goals and objectives.
 Some of the major strategies proposed include increasing grassland, shrubland, and forest habitats, replacing non-native conifer plantation with native forest species, restricting public access to designated areas of the refuge year-round, and implementing a permit system for hunting upland game, migratory birds, and big game.
 This alternative would increase some existing wildlife-dependent recreational activities, including wildlife observation and hunting.
 We would co-locate the Lower Great Lakes Fish and Wildlife Conservation Office (LGLFWCO) with a new visitor contact station and administrative building by adding on to the existing building.
 If funds permit, we would expand our existing staff to include a full-time permanent law enforcement officer, maintenance worker, biological technician, and one part-time biological technician.

 Alternative C (Improved Biological Integrity): Alternative C prominently features additional management that aims to restore or mimic natural ecosystem processes or function to achieve refuge purposes.
 Under alternative C, refuge habitat conditions would change as a result of management decisions that target a more natural state and emphasize restoration to historical habitats.
 Refuge impoundments would no longer be actively managed and some would be removed.
 This would result in a decrease of 329 acres of open water and emergent marsh habitat.
 Grassland acres would be reduced by 50 percent as only the two largest grassland units would be managed.
 Management of shrublands would be discontinued, and the only shrub habitats that would remain are small native shrub swamps.
 Forest cover would increase (1,548 additional acres) under this alternative in response to the reversion, succession, and conversion of conifer plantations and other refuge habitats to forest.
 Similar to alternative B, we propose to restrict public access to designated areas of the refuge year-round, allowing wildlife observation, hiking, and walking on established refuge nature trails.
 Also, we propose to co-locate the LGLFWCO currently located in Amherst, New York, with a new visitor contact station and administration building at Iroquois NWR.